ficusjs/ficusjs/site/app/src/docs/components.md

 ### `mounted` function

-The `mounted` hook will be invoked when the component has been connected to the DOM.
+The `mounted` hook will be invoked when the component has mounted in the DOM.

 This may trigger before the components contents have been fully rendered.

 This is triggered by the custom element [`connectedCallback`](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements) lifecycle callback.

 ```js